 To this day, whenever I hear the opening bars of ‘Love Action (I Believe in Love)’, the bit which sounds like flying saucers talking to one another before the hip-wiggling bass line kicks in, the hairs still obediently rise on the back of my neck and I’m all giddy and spotty and about to spew up my Merrydown again.

-The final track ‘Don’t You Want Me Baby’ became of course the Human League’s best-selling single and 1981’s Xmas Number One, selling over 2 million copies worldwide.
-It is also the most perfect pop song ever made, running the sublime gamut from epic to trashy and back again, with a sing-along chorus that is the purest distillation of all pop lyrics ever: ‘Don’t you want me baby?
-Don’t you want me, OHHHHH!’
+The final track ‘Don’t You Want Me Baby’ became of course the Human League’s best-selling single and 1981’s Xmas Number One, selling over two million copies worldwide.
+It is also the most perfect pop song ever made, running the sublime gamut from epic to trashy and back again, with a sing-along chorus that is the purest distillation of all pop lyrics ever:

 After that there really is nothing more to be said on the subject.

-She’s ‘dared’ – and doesn’t need him any more.
+She’s ‘dared’ – and doesn’t need him anymore.
 But the biggest Dare of all was Oakey’s.
-Everyone thought boffins and band founders Ware and Marsh were the brains of the outfit and Oakey would fall flat on his pretty-boy face after the 1980 split.
-Phil was working not as a cocktail waitress but as a hospital porter when Ware found him in 1978, and turned him into someone new.
+Everyone thought boffins and band founders Ware and Marsh were the brains of the outfit and hence Oakey would fall flat on his pretty-boy face after the 1980 split.
+Phil was working not as a cocktail waitress but as a hospital porter when Ware found him in 1978 and turned him into someone new.

 But his worst turned out to be better than their best.

 (Originally appeared on Culture Kicks, June 5 2013)